"It's been 3 years...." (9-1-39)

 The German Navy assumed defense of the Baltic Sea.

 In the Polish Corridor, German troops reached the Netze River near Nakel.
-Stiff Polish resistance was indicated in the communiqué, which said:
+Stiff Polish resistance was indicated in the communique, which said: “Troops from East Prussia have penetrated and are fighting deep in Polish territory.”

 The Polish airfield at Katowice, it was announced, has been destroyed.
 More than a score of Polish airfields and other military objectives, it was indicated, have been destroyed by air raiders.